hmrc/pillar2-submission-api/resources/public/api/conf/common/errors.md

 If an API request generates an error, the error is listed in the Response section of each endpoint.
-If you need more information on API errors, please read the [reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide) contains more information about errors.
+If you need more information on API errors, please read the error [reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide).

 If you need more information on understanding any terms relating to Pillar 2, please check the glossary in the [Service Guide](https://developer.development.tax.service.gov.uk/guides/pillar2-service-guide/).

 **Submit UK Tax Return** / **Amend UK Tax Return**

-The errors listed here return a 422 HTTP code when a request for the SubmitUKTR and AmendUKTR APIs is not processed successfully.
+The errors listed here return a 422 HTTP code when a request for the SubmitUKTR/AmendUKTR API is not processed successfully.

 | Error Code/Message | Next Steps |
 | -------------------| -----------|